simon-connektica/ansible-aws-vpn-client/README.md

 # Install AWS VPN Client on Debian Bookworm

-Install `awsvpnclient` on Debian Bookworm and takes care of fixing all the issues the package has.
+Installs `awsvpnclient` on Debian Bookworm and takes care of fixing all the issues the package has.

 ## Install ansible